sizovs/sizovs.github.io/_posts/2018-12-8-you-are-not-a-software-developer.md

 location: Riga, Latvia
 ---

-When I started my career in software development, I thought that my job is to write code.
-Every time my customer wanted a feature, my first solution was to code it.
-No questions asked.
+When I became a developer, I thought that my job is to write software.
+When my customer had a problem, I was ready to write software that solves that problem.
+I was taught to write software.

-Over the years, I realized that sometimes writing code is not the best solution to the problem.
-Worse, more code produces more problems.
+But what customers need is not software.
+They need a solution to their problem.
+Your job is to find the most cost-effective solution, what software often is not.

-Remember the universal law of software development?
+According to the universal law of software development, more code  leads to more bugs:

 > e = mc²